 There are five elemental mountains in the study of Emperor Landform namely: Metal, Earth, Wood, Fire and Water.

 Metal mountain refers to a mountain with a round top, and is deemed as one of the most powerful wealth creation mountain features that can bring tremendous amount of wealth and benefactor support.

 Earth mountain refers to a mountain with a flat top.
 It has similar features as metal mountain because in the study of five elements, earth produces metal.

 Wood mountain refers to a mountain with a conical top.
 In Chinese, it is known as 贪狼星 (Greedy Wolf Star).
 It is ideal for raising children with high scholastic achievements.

 Fire mountain refers to a mountain with a sharp top.
 It produces misfortunes and major illnesses for the occupants.
-In urban environment, fire mountain refers to building with sharp and pointed tips.
+In urban environments, fire mountain refers to buildings with sharp and pointed tips.

 Water mountain refers to a mountain with a wavy top.
 It produces promiscuity and family disharmony.